Really-Great-Tech/expenses-ai-api-wrapper/MVP_ARCHITECTURE_PLAN.md

 - **Timeout Errors**: Only retried once, as subsequent attempts are likely to timeout again
 - **Duplicate Detection Errors**: Never retried as they represent successful duplicate identification
 - **File System Errors**: Never retried for missing files, as they indicate permanent issues
-- **Network/API Errors**: Retried up to 3 attempts with exponential backoff for transient issues
+- **Network Errors**: Retried up to 3 attempts with exponential backoff for transient issues

 **Exponential Backoff**: Retry delays increase exponentially (2 seconds, 4 seconds, 8 seconds) with a maximum cap of 10 seconds to prevent excessive delays while allowing transient issues to resolve.